So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 The main benefit of a manufacturer-provided CADR rating is that you know the purifier has been tested in a certified test lab by following industry guidelines.

-In other words, the CADR rating is a figure of measurement that is volume of filtered air delivered by an air cleaner.
+In other words, the CADR rating is a figure of measurement that is the volume of filtered air delivered by an air cleaner.
 The higher the numbers (listed for smoke, dust, and pollen) the more effective it is at filtering.

 Why it’s helpful to know